chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

        Clean up successful
     ```

-### Chef Automate in Air-Gapped Environment With External ElasticSearch
+### Chef Automate in Air-Gapped Environment With External Elasticsearch

 **Upgrade Chef Automate from version 3.0.49 to 4.x**